 What is an MCP server in Codex?

-OpenAI Codex is an AI coding agent with a desktop app and CLI.
+OpenAI Codex is an AI coding agent with a desktop app, CLI, and IDE extension.
 It supports the Model Context Protocol (MCP), which lets it call external tools (databases, APIs, deployment targets) as first-class functions during a session.
 Registering an MCP server in Codex adds a new tool category to what Codex can do without any new model training.
+Codex also has a plugin directory: a plugin bundles an MCP server plus its setup, so installing one replaces the manual configuration entirely.

 Hatchable's MCP server exposes tools for creating projects, deploying code, and querying the app's database, so Codex can take you from "describe the app" to "live URL" in one session.